-AUSTRALIA HAS A long history of whale strandings.
+Australia has a long history of whale strandings.
 They often occur (or are noticed more) in summer months and are most common in Tasmania, but they occur with some regularity all around our southern coastline.

 On a global scale, Australia and New Zealand are hotspots for mass strandings.
 Within Tasmania, Circular Head and Macquarie Harbour/Ocean Beach are areas where they frequently occur, and this may be related to coastal topography.
 Strandings can also occur singly, and in these cases the animal is often sick or dying.

-Recent mass strandings include: 29 pilot whales that died at New Zealand’s Stewart Island in November 2015; 18 that were stranded (and 12 that died) at Bunbury in Western Australia in March 2015; and seven sperm whales that died on South Australia’s Yorke Peninsula in December 2014.
+Mass strandings include: 29 pilot whales that died at New Zealand’s Stewart Island in November 2015; 18 that were stranded (and 12 that died) at Bunbury in Western Australia in March 2015; and seven sperm whales that died on South Australia’s Yorke Peninsula in December 2014.